 - Kola Science Centre of Russian Academy of Science

-Northern Research Institute Narvik A.S.
-(NORUT Narvik) is a technological research institute, based in Narvik, Norway, and owned 33 % by UiT and 66 % by Forte Narvik.
-With 30 employees NORUT Narvik aims to explore new solutions from a multi-disciplinary approach to help businesses operate and grow sustainably in the north.
+SINTEF Narvik A.S. (formerly NORUT Narvik) is a technological research institute, based in Narvik, Norway, and owned 66,64% by SINTEF AS and 33,36 % by UiT.
+With 30 employees SINTEF Narvik aims to explore new solutions from a multi-disciplinary approach to help businesses operate and grow sustainably in the north.
 The turnover in 2016 was 24 MNOK.
-The main research areas are Cold Climate Technology, Infrastructure and Materials and Process and Environmental Technology.
+The main research areas are Cold Climate Technology, Infrastructure & Materials, and Process & Environmental Technology.

 Luleå University of Technology is experiencing strong growth with world-leading competence in several areas of research.
 Our research is conducted in close cooperation with companies such as Bosch, Ericsson, Scania, LKAB, SKF and leading international universities.
 Luleå University of Technology has a total turnover of SEK 1.6 billion per year.
 We currently have 1,600 employees and 15,000 students.

 The University of Oulu is an international research and innovation university engaged in multidisciplinary basic research and academic education.
 UOULU is one of the largest universities in Finland with an exceptionally wide academic base.
 Current research covers over 70 fields of science.
 There are 10 faculties in the University of Oulu: Faculty of Biochemistry and Molecular Medicine; Faculty of Education; Faculty of the Humanities; Faculty of Technology; Oulu Business School; Oulu Mining School and Oulu School of Architecture.